 Medicare Sales Contracting Guide

-The Medicare sales Contracting guide lists every step needed in order to be successful selling Medicare products.
-The guide will take through the most basic parts of Medicare to the most complex sales concepts.
-This information is focused toward an independent agent.
+The Medicare sales Contracting guide lists every step you need in order to be successful selling Medicare products.
+The guide will take you from the basic parts of Medicare sales to the most complex sales concepts.
+This information is focused toward the independent agent.
 In other words, an agent that will own their own business and work as a General Contractor.
 The post will not focus on those that want to work as a sales person at an insurance company.

 The concepts in this guide will certainly help the internal company sales person but it does not focus on that model of sales.
 Most of the steps below include a recorded webinar and power point that you can review for further understanding.

 Follow the steps below and let us know if we can help along the way.
 Crowe and Associates provides agents with training, contracting, ongoing support, online quoting tools and a free lead program.
 If you are brand new to Medicare sales, call us to learn what a career in Medicare sales is all about.
 Would you like a quick outline of how to get started?

 Medicare Sales Contracting Guide topics: